git-dibidus/SQL-QueryTune/docs/QueryTune Library Overview.md

 string report = optimizer.AnalyzeAndOptimize("SELECT * FROM Users WHERE LastLoginDate > @date");
 ```

-The library will analyze the query and return an HTML report containing performance metrics and optimization suggestions.
+The library will analyze the query and return an HTML report containing detailed performance metrics (CPU time, elapsed time, memory usage, etc.) and prioritized optimization suggestions.